 - Minimum Test of English as a Foreign Language (TOEFL) iBT Score: 86 (with a minimum of 22 in Writing and Speaking, and 20 in Reading and Listening)

 If your language test scores fall below these listed cut-offs, you may still be eligible for admission with an English as a Second Language Requirement (ESLR).

 Admission with an ESLR allows you to begin earning academic credits toward a degree program while completing English requirements.
 You would take up to 3 English as a second language (ESL) courses that are geared toward developing academic English-language skills.
 With successful completion of the highest level of ESL, you fulfill the ESLR and are eligible to begin full-time degree studies.

 Dominican University College (DUC) is a bilingual university specializing in fully accredited undergraduate and graduate programs in Philosophy and Theology.

 DUC is located in the heart of Ottawa, a few steps from Parliament Hill and the Supreme Court of Canada.
 It is heir to the Catholic Dominion tradition of teaching Philosophy and Theology that dates back to the founding of the first European universities in the 13th century.
 Building on this rich tradition, with its outstanding faculty, small classes and generous scholarship programs, DUC attracts students from across Canada and around the world.

-If you have a keen desire to learn and explore our complex intellectual history, DUC invites you, whatever your religious and cultural background, to join us in an environment of amicable dialogue and critical reflection.
+If you have a keen desire to learn and explore its complex intellectual history, DUC invites you, whatever your religious and cultural background, to join them in an environment of amicable dialogue and critical reflection.